Sennheiser AMBEO Soundbar review: Reaching the upper Atmos-sphere

-Sennheiser AMBEO Soundbar review: Raising the sound bar for all-in-one setups
+The Sennheiser AMBEO raises the sound bar for all-in-one surround-sound setups.

 The unfortunate reality of rapidly advancing TV tech is that as screens have gotten flatter, so has the sound they output.
 That leaves flatscreen owners with a choice: find space for a surround-sound setup with bulky subwoofer and satellite speakers, or turn to single-unit soundbars that can simulate an all-around 5.1 or 7.1 speaker setup without the need for threading wires and installing wall mounts.
-And thanks to the Sennheiser AMBEO Soundbar SB01, convenience won’t cost you audio quality, though it will cost you $2,499—a major price jump from similar immersion-focused integrated systems like the $999 Vizio Elevate.
+And thanks to the Sennheiser AMBEO Soundbar SB01, convenience won’t cost you audio quality, though it will cost you $2,499—a major price jump from similar immersion-focused integrated systems like the $999 Vizio Elevate or the Sony HT-A7000.
 Featuring 13 drivers and the ability to transform any source into 3D audio, this thick slab of sound is for those who want the best soundbar, regardless of price.
+It’s an investment, but one worthy of the best OLED TVs and best QLED TVs.

 The Sennheiser AMBEO Soundbar’s design